 Grades & Evaluations

 Honors thesis/project advisers must supply a grade for each semester of an honors project.
-These grades are averaged out over the year.
-For example, if a student earns a C in the fall and an A in the spring, the transcript is changed to show a B for both semesters; this is true of all courses denominated as D in the catalog.
 The grade is separate from the evaluation and the oral exam.
 It is calculated as part of the student’s GPA in the major for the final honors determination.

 Each department has its own expectations for when and how much writing/research will be accomplished in the first semester of an honors project.
 Students are often allowed interterm to complete substantial first drafts or whatever work has been agreed upon between the students and adviser.
 The beginning of the second semester is a good time to assess progress.